dmbarbour/glas/docs/GlasDesign.md

 ### Provenance Tracking

-Tracking provenance, e.g. tracing compiled code to its sources, is challenging and error-prone.
-Glas further hinders manual tracking because language modules cannot conveniently identify the module they're compiling - at best, they can record a secure hash or programmers could add some metadata to the file.
+Manually tracing data to its sources is challenging and error-prone.
+Glas further hinders manual tracking because language module compiler functions cannot refer to file or module names.
+This ensures code can be moved or shared without changing its meaning.
+Only content-addressed provenance is possible, e.g. based on secure hash of binary, or notation within the code.

-What I hope to do is support provenance tracking in a more systematic manner, such that all data is traced to its sources without any explicit effort by the programmers.
-This should use something similar to [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) heuristics, e.g. assuming that widely used/tested dependencies (such as language parser code) contributes 'less' as a source.
+I hope to support provenance tracking in a more systematic manner, such that all data is traced to its sources without any explicit effort by the programmers.
+This might involve something similar to [SHErrLoc project's](https://research.cs.cornell.edu/SHErrLoc/) heuristics, e.g. assuming that widely used/tested dependencies (such as language parser code) contributes 'less' as a source.

 ### Extended Tacit Environment?
 Reject.